 It’s a bit hard for me to summarize this one.
 This book contains many tales written by Tolkien that take place in Middle-earth, the world he created for The Hobbit and The Lord of the Rings.
 Tolkien never actually got around to publishing this work.
 It was edited together by his son Christopher.
 It reads a bit more like a history book than a novel. it is extremely rich in detail: names of the different races, people, places… at times it’s hard to keep track.
 And I admit that I got a lot of help from The Complete Guide to Middle-earth by Robert Foster.
 It is a wonderful reference!

-For those who aren’t familiar with my reading goal, one of the main points is to read these works with an eye on Christian themes.
 While all Tolkien’s Middle-earth stories have a sense of good versus evil, this one may be the strongest.
 That comes from the fact that the first section of the book deals with the creation of Middle-earth.
 We see its beginnings and the beginning of evil as well.

 The symmetry to the Judeo-Christian creation story is undeniable.
-While not a true allegory, there are may similar components.
+While not a true allegory, there are many similar components.
 The creator Iluvatar (God) creates the Ainur (angels).
 Through their music, which is set in motion by Iluvatar, the world is made.
 However, there is one of the Ainur, named Melkor (Lucifer), who puts his own thoughts and will into the music.
 He wants to create things from his own thoughts and seeks power of his own.
-All evil in the world spreads from Melkor’s original desire to rule the newly created world, and it flows all the way down to Sauron, whom is the Dark Lord of The Lord of the Rings.
+All evil in the world spreads from Melkor’s original desire to rule the newly created world, and it flows all the way down to Sauron, who is the Dark Lord of The Lord of the Rings.

 Aside from the general good versus evil, there were a few places that reminded me of Bible stories.
 All of them were early on in the book.
 These are the two that stuck out the most: